 The new race, which obviously became known as the TWOSTAR, also ran on a four year cycle fitting in between the OSTAR and the Round Britain.

-In the late 1990s the race was discontinued when the overloaded professional shorthanded race calendar gave skippers little opportunity to enter it.
+In the late 1990s the race was discontinued when the overloaded commercial shorthanded race calendar gave skippers little opportunity to enter it.
 However, the reduction in ‘Grand Prix’ classes in the early 2000s and the successful move by the OSTAR back to its Corinthian roots spurred a revival in the TWOSTAR.

 The Club continued fully crewed oceanic racing over the years including such notable events as the ‘reverse’ transatlantic from Manchester, Massachusetts, to Plymouth celebrating the Club’s sesquicentennial; the Parmelia Race, a pursuit race from Plymouth to Western Australia, celebrating the voyage of the barque Parmelia to the Swan River; a series of ‘Armada Cup’ races to Spain, several twohanded ‘UK Fastnet’ races for Mini 650s, and single races to Iceland and other destinations.